tashtech2024/factblitz-frontend/README.md

 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)

-### Technologies Explained:
-* Explain the technologies used in this project.
-* Explain the CRUD functionality of your application.

 ## Future Enhancements: Faxt Blitz 2.0
 * Userspage!
 Add facts to Fact Blitz Database :When you join the Fact Fam, you will be able to add facts soon!
 * Comment On Facts and update Facts: Comment on Facts of other FB Fam members!